 "This ingredient includes durable, beautiful and healthy communities with locally owned and operated businesses and locally managed non-profit organizations, along with regional corporations and shareholders working together in a dense web of partnerships and collaborations."
 See examples of the importance of local business.

-6. Continuous Improvement Process
+6. Continuous Improvement Process_________________________________________________________________________________

 "Operational processes inside successful organizations include provisions for constant advancements and upgrade as the company does its business.
 The continuous process of monitoring, analyzing, redesigning and implementing is used to intensify TTL value production as conditions change and new opportunities emerge."[13]